 \section{Concluding Remarks}

 0.6cm In this paper, we consider the properties of $p$-Sombor matrix.
-When $p=2$, we can obtain almost all results of Sombor matrix.
-When $p=1$, we can obtain almost all results of first Zagreb matrix.
-When $p=-1$, we can obtain almost all results of ISI matrix.
-We determine the relationship between $p$-Sombor index $SO_{p}(G)$ and $p$-Sombor matrix $S_{p}(G)$ by the $k$-th spectral moment $N_{k}$ and spectral radius of $S_{p}(G)$.
-Then we obtain some bounds of $p$-Sombor Laplacian spectrum, $p$-Sombor spectral radius, spectral spread, $p$-Sombor energy and $p$-Sombor Estrada index.
+When $p=2$ (resp. $p=1$, $p=-1$), we can obtain most results of Sombor matrix (resp. first Zagreb matrix, ISI matrix).
+We determine the relationship between $p$-Sombor index $SO_{p}(G)$ and $p$-Sombor matrix $\mathcal{S}_{p}(G)$ by the $k$-th spectral moment $N_{k}$ and spectral radius of $\mathcal{S}_{p}(G)$.
+Then we obtain some bounds of $p$-Sombor Laplacian eigenvalues, $p$-Sombor spectral radius, spectral spread, $p$-Sombor energy and $p$-Sombor Estrada index.
 We also study the Nordhaus-Gaddum-type results for $p$-Sombor spectral radius and energy.
 At last, we give the regression model for boiling point and some other invariants.
-We obtain the extremal trees for the $p$-Sombor spectral radius, the extremal unicyclic and bicyclic graphs for the $p$-Sombor spectral radius is also an interesting problem.
+We obtain the maximum trees for the $p$-Sombor spectral radius, where $p\geq 1$.
+The extremal unicyclic and bicyclic graphs for the $p$-Sombor spectral radius is also an interesting problem.
 Thus, we propose the following problems.

 \begin{problem} Determine more properties of $p$-Sombor matrix. \end{problem}